netdata/netdata/collectors/COLLECTORS.md

 ### Generic

 -   [Prometheus endpoints](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/prometheus): Gathers
-    metrics from one or more Prometheus endpoints that use the OpenMetrics exposition format.
-Autodetects more than 600 endpoints.
+    metrics from any number of Prometheus endpoints, with support to autodetect more than 600 services and applications.

 ### APM (application performance monitoring)